 Thanksgiving, Christmas, or Easter, these honey-glazed carrots are requested each year by my family!

-One of my favourite side dishes ever is honey-glazed carrots.
+One of my favorite side dishes ever is honey-glazed carrots.
 You have probably seen my old recipe hanging around the blog, and I highly recommend trying it out.
-Today’s recipe is my new interpretation of a classic, and the addition of fresh thyme really adds oomph!
+Today's recipe is my new interpretation of a classic, and the addition of fresh thyme really adds oomph!
 Strange how such a simple change can make such a large impact!
 I always say how much I love basil, but thyme is a really close second.
 Heck, it might even pass basil soon!

 These honey-glazed carrots are really simple to make and are completed in no time.
-I actually tend to make them ahead of time because I find their flavours really develop as they cool.
+I actually tend to make them ahead of time because I find their flavors really develop as they cool.
 Plus, when you go to reheat them, the honey-syrup thickens nicely, coating each carrot perfectly.
 Maybe I am just weird, but some food tastes better the second time around!

 Now, please note, it really depends on how large/small you slice your carrots when it comes to cooking time.
-I used to cut the carrot quite thick, so 1 1/2 cups of broth was needed to ensure the carrots cooked through.
+I used to cut the carrot quite thick, so 1 ½ cups of broth was needed to ensure the carrots cooked through.
 Over the years I have cut them smaller and smaller, most recently cutting them as thinly as possible with a knife (not mandolin!) which resulted in me reducing the broth amount.
-Worse comes to worse, your carrots cook a bit faster than expected and you have some extra broth in the pan (I love this because the carrots are sure to develop even more flavour!)
+Worse comes to worse, your carrots cook a bit faster than expected and you have some extra broth in the pan (I love this because the carrots are sure to develop even more flavor!)
 Do note that this recipe makes quite a bit!
 No complaints here and we love leftovers, but if only two of you are eating dinner together, you may want to halve the recipe 🙂

 - 3 lbs carrots, sliced into matchsticks

 - ¼ cup sherry